Updated June 2022

 Prior to this ruling, there had been debate for decades about the definition of sex under Title VII.
 Originally, many believed that it meant only that men and women could not be treated differently, based solely on their biological sex.
 But over the years, the Supreme Court had broadened its interpretation to include certain characteristics or expectations related to sex.
 During that same time, several circuit courts of appeal ruled that sex did include sexual orientation and gender identity, while others ruled that it did not.
 The conflict between circuit courts is the primary reason that the Supreme Court decided to hear and rule on these three cases.
 Many states and localities protected sexual orientation and gender identity before the Supreme Court’s ruling as well.

 For a year now we’ve had a definitive answer to this question, but then only for employees of organizations with 15 or more employees.
 And what those protections actually entail remains somewhat an open question.
-The Supreme Court’s decision last June said nothing of restroom use or healthcare benefits for transgender employees, for example.
+The Supreme Court’s decision in June 2022 said nothing of restroom use or healthcare benefits for transgender employees, for example.

 For LGBTQ employees, discrimination and exclusion persist in the workplace.
 Pay disparities, harassment, and abusive language are common.
-It is still rare to find openly LGBTQ people in executive leadership positions.
+It is still rare to find openly LGBTQ+ people in executive leadership positions.
 According to a Glassdoor study, 43% of LGTBQ employees feel that they are not fully out at work, and 47% believe that being out could hurt their career.
 In many workplaces, these employees are compelled to spend time, energy, and productivity presenting themselves as straight or cis.
 Hiding their identities is additional work.

 Expectations continue to evolve, however.
-Almost half of employed Americans say they would not apply to work at a company that does not support its LGBTQ employees, and many feel that their own employer could be more supportive.
+Almost half of employed Americans say they would not apply to work at a company that does not support its LGBTQ+ employees, and many feel that their own employer could be more supportive.

-When LGTBQ employees are free to be fully themselves in the workplace, and have the support of their employer and colleagues, they’re better able to do their best work, contribute to their team’s and organization’s success, and thrive in their careers.
+When LGTBQ+ employees are free to be fully themselves in the workplace, and have the support of their employer and colleagues, they’re better able to do their best work, contribute to their team’s and organization’s success, and thrive in their careers.
 But when they have to edit their identity in the workplace to avoid abuse, harassment, and adverse employment decisions, their time, energy, and productivity are wasted.

 Special thanks to the HR Support Center for providing this edition of our HR Question of the Week.

-Creating a welcoming and positive organizational culture is imperative to attracting and retaining the talent you need – not to mention critical to your bottom line. strategic HR can support your culture strategy through employee surveys, identifying retention solutions, developing employee recognition programs, and more.
+Creating a welcoming and positive organizational culture is imperative to attracting and retaining the talent you need – not to mention critical to your bottom line.
+Strategic HR can support your culture strategy through employee surveys, identifying retention solutions, developing employee recognition programs, and more.
 Contact us today!